Browns' Mayfield out with shoulder injury, Keenum starting

 The loss of him means the Browns’ entire starting backfield has been wiped out by injuries.

-Nick Chubb and Kareem Hunt, the NFL’s top running back tandem, also will sit out with calf injuries.
-Cleveland could be missing star receiver Odell Beckham Jr. as well due to a shoulder injury, and starting offensive tackles Jack Conklin (knee) and Jedrick Wills Jr. (ankle) haven’t practiced this week and could be game-time decisions.
+Nick Chubb and Kareem Hunt, the NFL’s top running back tandem, will sit out with calf injuries.
+Cleveland could also be missing star receiver Odell Beckham Jr. due to a shoulder injury, and starting offensive tackles Jack Conklin (knee) and Jedrick Wills Jr. (ankle) haven’t practiced this week and could be game-time decisions.

+“It’s always a great challenge,” Keenum said when asked about missing key players.
+“That’s what this league is about.
+Nobody’s at 100%.
+After Week 1, nobody’s playing at 100%.
+That’s the way it goes.
+That’s the hard truth, that’s why it’s a grown man’s league.”

 On Tuesday, Mayfield was still planning to play despite a shoulder tear that was affecting his play and sleep.
 The 26-year-old underwent an MRI on Monday and the results were examined by a shoulder specialist, Dr. Orr Limpisvasti, the team physician for the NHL’s Anaheim Ducks, who agreed Mayfield should rest.